Written by: Tim Edison

 19 Best Wines at Target in 2023 [Great Value Picks]

-If you want terrific deals on great wine, Target never disappoints.
+If you want terrific discounts on wine, Target never disappoints.
 You can spend as little as $6 on a bottle of wine, and there's something for everyone, with great red, white, rosé and sparkling wines available at great prices.

 You can also enjoy multi-buy discounts online and in-store, which give you up to 10% off your order.